brimcg/visor/README.md

 # Protective Visor Headband

-Modification of Prusa covid19 visor headband to use elastic strap without button holes
+## Modification of Prusa covid19 visor headband to use elastic strap without button holes

-contains:
+contains
 * orginal Prusa RC2 STL model
 * modified Prusa RC2 STL model replacing strap attachment with cinch design to allow use of flat web strap without holes (using strap width of 3/4" or 20mm)
 * OpenSCAD code used to create modified model (easy change to different strap width)